sourcehut-mirrors/chawan/doc/jsguide.md

 type
   MyClass = JSRef[MyClassObj]

-  MyClassObj {.pure.} = object
+  MyClassObj {.pure.} = object of JSRootObj
     someField: int

+  # or, if not inherited:
+  MyClassObj = object
+    someField: int
 ```

-Note the `.pure` field; this is necessary for Nim 1.6.14 to generate
+The `.pure` pragma is necessary for Nim 1.6.14 to generate correct code if
-correct code.
+the object is derived of another (in this case, `JSRootObj`).
+However, it
+can be omitted if the object is not derived from any other object.

 Constructing such an object is performed using the `jsNew` template: